giprocida/Debezium-practical-examples/README.md

 You can add new fields or change things around, and it ensures old data can still be read.

+### Using the Avro message format ####

+Avro message format can be configured one of two ways, in the Kafka Connect worker configuration or in the connector configuration.
+Using Avro in conjunction with the schema registry allows for much more compact messages.

 #### Minikube ####
 Minikube is designed to run a local Kubernetes cluster on your machine for development and testing.
 It creates a VM (or uses a container) to run the Kubernetes cluster, and this VM/container runs its own Docker daemon, isolated from your host machine’s Docker daemon.
 You start Minikube using a command, choosing a VM driver (like VirtualBox) or a container driver (like Docker).
 For example, you might use minikube start.